Saudi Arabia Fast Facts

 November 1964 - King Saud is deposed and replaced by his half-brother Faisal.

 October 1973 - The United States supports Israel during the Yom Kippur war with Egypt, Syria and other Mideast countries.
-In response, Saudi Arabia and the other OPEC member countries impose an oil embargo against the U.S.
+In response, Saudi Arabia and the other OPEC member countries impose an oil embargo against the United States.

 March 25, 1975 - King Faisal is murdered by a nephew.
 Half-brother Khalid succeeds him.